Dumbbell Fly

 Control the weight the entire time.

-Mistakes to watch for on the Dumbbell Fly
+When to Use the Dumbbell Fly

 Going too heavy and turning it into a press.